martin68/python-property-manager/README.rst

 `propertylib <https://pypi.python.org/pypi/propertylib>`_
  This package uses metaclasses to implement an alternative syntax for defining computed properties.
-It defines several property variants with semantics that are similar to those defined by the `property-manager` package.
+It defines several property variants with semantics that are similar to those defined by the `property-manager3` package.

 `rwproperty <https://pypi.python.org/pypi/rwproperty>`_
  This package implements computed, writable properties using an alternative